-Loophole: Get a month's worth of smoothies, frappes, coffee etc at Pret for free
+Loophole: Get a month's worth of smoothies, frappes, coffee etc at Pret for free - NOW ENDED

 Or keep a subscription going, and many can save anyway

 MSE Update 21 Apr 22: The first month free aspect of the deal is no longer available, so this loophole has ended.
 The Pret subscription service is still available if you wish to get it, however the price has gone up to £25 per month.

 Coffee and sandwich chain Pret a Manger has a subscription service where you can get up to five coffees – or other drinks – a day, for £20 a month.
 It offers the first month free, and we've checked terms, you could just cancel after you've had that – without paying a penny.

 What is Pret's subscription service?

 Register for the Pret Coffee subscription service and sign up to the £20/mth subscription, and you're emailed a unique QR code to scan at the checkout when you order your drink in store.
 The offer's available in almost all Pret shops across the UK, excluding just five – South Mimms Services, Cherwell Valley Services, Rugby service station, University of Warwick and Southgate service station.